The Pride of the Force

-The Pride of the Force is a 1933 British comedy film directed and co-written by Norman Lee and starring Leslie Fuller, Patrick Aherne, Faith Bennett and Hal Gordon.
-The plot concerns a farmworker who inadvertently becomes the pride of the Metropolitan Police force.
+The Pride of the Force is a 1933 British comedy film directed by Norman Lee and starring Leslie Fuller, Patrick Aherne, Faith Bennett and Hal Gordon.
+It was written by Syd Courtenay, Lola Harvey, Lee and Arthur B. Woods.

 Produced by British International Pictures as part of a series of vehicles for the music hall star Leslie Fuller, it was shot at the company's Elstree Studios.
 The film's sets were designed by the art director John Mead.

-It was trade shown in August 1933 but didn't go on full release until March 1934.
+Plot

+While Bob Porter is a sharp and capable police officer, his farmhand twin brother Bill is a complete fool.
+Desperate to join the circus to be near the woman he loves, Bob convinces Bill to impersonate him at the police station.
+Bill agrees, but his dim-witted antics quickly infuriate Sergeant Brown.
+The scheme hits a snag when Bill is tricked into entering a circus lion's cage while handcuffed in order to win a desperately needed £30.
+Bob is supposed to double for his brother for the stunt, but he fails to show up, being busy helping the police round up a gang of crooks targeting the circus box-office takings.